Delsea Regional High School

-Delsea Regional High School is a four-year comprehensive regional public high school that serves students in ninth through twelfth grade from Elk Township (feeding into Delsea from Aura Elementary School, which serves grades PreK-6) and Franklin Township (from Caroline L. Reutter, which serves grades 5-6), in Gloucester County, New Jersey, United States, operating as part of the Delsea Regional School District.
+Delsea Regional High School is a four-year comprehensive regional public high school that serves students in ninth through twelfth grade from Elk Township (feeding into Delsea from Aura Elementary School, which serves grades PreK–6) and Franklin Township (from Caroline L. Reutter, which serves grades 5–6), in Gloucester County, in the U.S. state of New Jersey, operating as part of the Delsea Regional School District.
 Students from Newfield attend the district's schools as part of a sending/receiving relationship begun in September 2010 after Newfield began a process to end its prior relationship with the Buena Regional School District.
 The school district gets its name from its location just off Delsea Drive, which runs from Westville on the Delaware River to Wildwood on the Jersey shore, hence the name Del-Sea.

-As of the 2021–22 school year, the school had an enrollment of 1,062 students and 80.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.2:1.
-There were 120 students (11.3% of enrollment) eligible for free lunch and 19 (1.8% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,090 students and 78.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.9:1.
+There were 165 students (15.1% of enrollment) eligible for free lunch and 26 (2.4% of students) eligible for reduced-cost lunch.